-One year full-time.
+One year full-time

-Please see Entry Requirements below.
+Please see full Entry Requirements below.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

 The Research Design and Statistics module builds on undergraduate research methods and statistics and aims to further develop understanding of scientific research methodology and multivariate statistical analysis.
 Students will be introduced to more complex experimental designs, encourage critical understanding of statistical procedures and develop practical knowledge of statistical data analysis.